vwkd/code-system/src/general/reference.md

 - can think of visiting someone else's house
 - with their permission, you can visit, you can even change stuff, but you need to leave again

+- immutable is covariant
+- mutable is invariant

 ## Dereferencing